ahy3nz/coMMParE/README.md

     * The `parmed.Structure` gets converted to its respective MM engine data object/format

-While more-sophisticated packaging may come, here is a list of possible dependencies, with conda links where available.
+While more-sophisticated Python packaging may come, here is a list of possible dependencies, with conda links where available.
 The packages for "inputs" and "outputs" are not all required, just packages whose conversions/energy evaluations are supported here.